RISKS AND SIDE

-Adverse Reactions or Loss of Virologic Response due to interactions with concomitant use of DOVATO and other drugs may occur (see Contraindications and Drug Interactions).
+Adverse Reactions or Loss of Virologic Response Due to Drug Interactions with concomitant use of DOVATO and other drugs may occur (see Contraindications and Drug Interactions).

 Immune Reconstitution Syndrome, including the occurrence of autoimmune disorders with variable time to onset, has been reported with the use of DOVATO.